preetamzare/MyAWSSAA-Notes/Randomnotes.md

   * Controlled through Web Access Control (WACL)
   * Applied to ELB, API GW and CloudFront

 > Remember ELB, API GW and CloudFront are protecting perimeter/Global Perimeter.
 > CloudFront and ELB gets protection from both Shield and WAF.
-At CloudFront, you apply WACL at the distribution
+At CloudFront, you apply WACL at the distribution.

+:anchor: Cloudfront and ELB get protected by both WAF and Shield.
+Refer to lessons from Adrain.
+He explains quite well.

 ## Cloud HSM

-* The most important to remember it is dedicated service in cloud.
+* The most important :bangbang: to remember it is dedicated service in cloud.
 It is dedicated to you and no one can use it.
-* This also means, you have to manage this end to end except the Hardware and software maintenance is done by AWS
+* This also means, you have to manage this end-to-end except the Hardware and software maintenance is done by AWS
 * BUT HA still needs to be considered.
-So one should deploy multiple CloudHSM in different availability zone
+So one should deploy multiple CloudHSM in different availability zone. (_But who deploys it? unclear at this Stage_)
 * Access is available via ENI which is injected in to the Private VPC
-* CloudHSM is access via CloudHSM Client.
-It needs to be installed on the EC2 instances
+* CloudHSM is managed via CloudHSM Client.
+This utility needs to be installed on the EC2 instances
 * Some keywords for the exam
   * FIPS 140-2 **Level 3**
   * Cloud HSM can be accessed via